 Dogs in parks

-You can take your dog into the parks listed below along designated walking trails providing that it is on a lead and it remains under your effective control at all times.
+You can take your dog into the parks listed below, along designated walking trails, providing that it is on a lead no more than two metres in length and it remains under your effective control at all times.

 Adelaide and Adelaide Hills

 The dog must be transported directly to and from the beach inside a vehicle.
 The dog must remain under the control of a person and be restrained by a lead while on the Ocean Beach area of the park (below high water mark).
 Dogs are not permitted in the waters of the Coorong Lagoon, including the area between the Murray Mouth and the Goolwa Lock.

 You can take your dog into the following parks off leash but under effective control at all times.